pgexporter/pgexporter.github.io/docs/pgexporter_admin.md

   pgexporter-admin -V

 OPTIONS:

-  -f, --file <user-file>    Set the path to a user file -U, --user <username>     Set the user name
+  -f, --file FILE         Set the path to a user file\n");
+  -U, --user USER         Set the user name\n");
-  -P, --password <password> Set the password for the user -g, --generate            Generate a password
+  -P, --password PASSWORD Set the password for the user\n");
+  -g, --generate          Generate a password\n");
-  -l, --length              Password length
+  -l, --length            Password length\n");
-  -V, --version             Display version information -?, --help                Display help
+  -V, --version           Display version information\n");

-Commands:
+  -F, --format text|json  Set the output format\n");
+  -?, --help              Display help\n");

+COMMANDS:
-  master-key              Create or update the master key add-user                Add a user update-user             Update a user remove-user             Remove a user list-users              List all users
+  master-key              Create or update the master key user <subcommand>       Manage a specific user, where <subcommand> can be
+                          - add  to add a new user
+                          - del  to remove an existing user
+                          - edit to change the password for an existing user
+                          - ls   to list all available users

 pgexporter: https://pgexporter.github.io/
 Report bugs: https://github.com/pgexporter/pgexporter/issues